apollographql/specs/core/v1.0/core-v1.0.md

 <script type=module async defer src=/inject-logo.js></script>
 ```

-Core schemas provide tools for linking definitions from different GraphQL schemas together into one.
+Core schemas provide tools for linking and importing definitions from different GraphQL schemas together into one.

 ```graphql example -- linking a directive from another schema
 extend schema